Beej126/BeejBlog/content/posts/2013-02-03-enable-ssl-connections-to-sql-server.md

       </h4>

       <p>
-        A self signed certificate is easy and works fine&#8230; here’s one way:
+        A self signed certificate is easy and works fine... here’s one way:
       </p>

       <ul>